stiliyanv/orderbook-data-client/README.md

 # orderbook-data-client

-Spring boot REST application for reading and printing market data for specified asset pairs from Kraken exchange by using [Kraken Websockets API](https://docs.kraken.com/websockets/).
+Spring boot REST application for reading and printing (on the console) market data for specified asset pairs from Kraken exchange by using [Kraken Websockets API](https://docs.kraken.com/websockets/).

 > The application is build with and requires Java 11